El Chadaille Bitshiabu: RB Leipzig

 On 18 July 2023, Bitshiabu signed for Bundesliga club RB Leipzig on a five-year contract, and was assigned the number 5 jersey.
 The reported transfer fee was €15 million, with an additional €5 million in potential bonuses.

+Galatasaray (loan)

+On 2 September 2026, Turkish Süper Lig giants Galatasaray announced the initiation of official negotiations with Bitshiabu and his club, RB Leipzig, regarding his imminent transfer.
+Bitshiabu arrived in Istanbul on the same day.

+On the same day, he signed a loan agreement with Galatasaray running until the end of the 2026–27 season.
+Under the agreement, the temporary transfer fee has been set at €2,000,000.
+The purchase option fee is €28,000,000.

 International career

 Bitshiabu is a French youth international.
 He started to receive call-ups to French youth teams in January 2020.
 In 2021, Bitshiabu was called up to play for the France under-18s for the Tournoi International de Limoges.

 Personal life

 Born in France, Bitshiabu is of DR Congolese descent.